DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Like a moving fortress."

-As a guardian of this sacred pillared road, he was a close aide of Heaven lord Alfreya.
+As a guardian of this sacred pillared road, he was a close aide of Heaven lord Alfreyja.
 If Rinne who was aware of this angel's presence, didn't stay behind, Kai and the others wouldn't have been able to take even a single step.
 Which would have given enough time to complete the elven elder's execution.